-- Multiple tenure track positions in relevant research areas as part of a faculty cluster in computational oncology in partnership with the Huntsman Cancer Institute, the University of Utah’s comprehensive Cancer Center.
-Initial hires as part of the CCO will consist of two senior positions, including the Senior Director for Data Science at Huntsman Cancer Institute in the Department of Oncological Sciences and a Computational Oncology leader within the SCI Institute.These two senior hires will be followed by multiple junior faculty positions.
+1. Multiple tenure track positions in relevant research areas as part of a faculty cluster in computational oncology in partnership with the Huntsman Cancer Institute, the University of Utah’s comprehensive Cancer Center.
+Initial hires as part of the CCO will consist of two senior positions, including the Senior Director for Data Science at Huntsman Cancer Institute in the Department of Oncological Sciences (hired in 2022) and a Computational Oncology leader within the SCI Institute.These two senior hires will be followed by multiple junior faculty positions.

 - Computational Oncology PRN00807CF

 All submissions will be treated with strict confidentiality.
-Review of complete applications will begin on December 1st, 2021.
+Review of complete applications will begin on February 1st, 2023.

 The University of Utah is an Equal Opportunity/Affirmative Action employer and educator.
 Minorities, women, veterans, and persons with disabilities are strongly encouraged to apply.
 Veterans' preference is extended to qualified veterans.
 Reasonable disability accommodations will be provided with appropriate notice.
 For additional information about the University's commitment